July 29, 2021

 A VMS is generally more powerful and flexible than the software that comes with digital video recorders (DVR) and network video recorders (NVR).
 Here’s a quick breakdown:

-• DVRs are considered legacy technology (think CCTV) that use analog cameras and wired connections to operate.
+DVRs are considered legacy technology (think CCTV systems) that use analog cameras and wired connections to operate.
 The software that comes with DVRs is generally very limited.

-An IVMS should provide features to enhance live views and help you sort through footage faster.
+An IVMS should provide features that enhance live views and help you sort through footage faster.
 Here are a few key software features to look for in an IVMS:

 No matter how clear your footage is, if the system you’re working with is difficult to use or unintuitive, it will be a frustrating experience.
 Today’s modern user interfaces have a lot to offer.
-Many of them offer web-based access and leverage cloud platforms.
+Many of them provide web-based access and use cloud platforms.
 This removes the requirement to be on-site to view camera footage—a pain point of older DVR systems and on-premise NVRs.
-Instead, users can access video streams remotely through any device with a web browser.
+Instead, users can access video streams remotely through any device with a web browser, including Mac and the MacOS, as well as Windows computers.

 Then there’s the software itself.
 Look for a modern, user-friendly interface.
 A modern interface makes it easy for users to navigate and has drag-and-drop features for fast customization.
 Look for the ability to create both high-level visualizations for quick status checks and granular data views for troubleshooting.
 You can limit user permissions and change recording settings to save bandwidth.